buffalojoec/solana-improvement-documents/proposals/feature-threshold-automation.md

 "support_signal" + <vote_address>
 ```

-An example of this instruction is defined below.
+An example of the `SignalSupportForStagedFeatures` instruction is defined below.

 ```rust
 pub enum FeatureGateInstruction {